nzzdev/Q-server/docs/developing-tools.md

 ---

 ## API Endpoints
 A __Q tool__ is a HTTP service providing an API to get rendering information for a given dataset.
-Two endpoints have to be specified:

-- __POST__ e.g. _/rendering-info/html-static_: Get rendering information for the POSTed data.
+One endpoint to return the tool specific JSON schema is mandatory as it's used by Q editor for rendering and validation of the respective form:

+- __GET__ _/schema.json_

+Additionally you can specify an endpoint to get rendering information for a given Q item.
+See [Rendering Info?](rendering-info.html) for detailed information about what we mean with that term.
 The exact endpoint path is variable and specified in _config/tools.js_ of your Q server implementation for each tool and target individually.
 The path may be meaningful in the sense of what will be returned.
-Hence, we consider the following endpoint paths as feasable for our environment:
+So far, we make use of the following two endpoints:

-  - _/rendering-info/html-static_: returns static rendering information, like markup and optional stylesheets
+- __POST__ _/rendering-info/html-static_: returns static rendering information, like markup and optional stylesheets
-  - _/rendering-info/html-js_: returns rendering information that contains client side scripts among markup and optional styleheets
+- __POST__ _/rendering-info/html-js_: returns rendering information that contains client side scripts among markup and optional styleheets

-   For targets which cannot render any markup, we will add _/rendering-info/image_ in the near future to return an image instead.

    Example for a basic html-static route:
    ```javascript